bbezzant998/ByuTestProject/README.md

 empty space.
 Given more time I would make it so cards that don't have pictures would take up less vertical space.

+5) Security.
+I would hide the API requrest links.
+Use an env file as suggested in the recommandations